 NOAA Fisheries will continue to monitor the BFT fisheries closely.
 Dealers are required to submit landing reports within 24 hours of a dealer receiving BFT.
 In addition, General category and HMS Charter/Headboat category vessel owners are required to report their own catch of all BFT retained or discarded dead, within 24 hours of the landing(s) or end of each trip, by accessing the HMS Permit Shop, using the HMS Catch Reporting app, or calling (888) 872-8862 (Monday through Friday from 8 a.m. until 4:30 p.m.).
 Depending on the level of fishing effort and catch rates of BFT, NOAA Fisheries may determine that additional adjustments are necessary to ensure available quota is not exceeded or to enhance scientific data collection from, and fishing opportunities in, all geographic areas.

-NOAA Fisheries regulations at 50 CFR 635.21(a)(1) require that all BFT that are released be handled in a manner that will maximize survivability, and without removing the fish from the water.
+NOAA Fisheries regulations require that all BFT that are released be handled in a manner that will maximize the chances of survival and without removing the fish from the water.
 For additional information on safe handling, see the Careful Catch and Release brochure.